| Irritant and contact dermatitis is more common in the adult age.

 emulsions, have the ability to dry the skin.
 After repeated

 exposure the oil tends to be more irritant.
+Spindle and

 lubricating oils replace the normal lipids of the horny layer.
 Oils,